coreos/rpm-ostree/docs/treefile.md

    Example: `ignore-removed-groups: ["avahi"]`

- * `releasever`: String, optional: Used to set the librepo `$releasever` variable, commonly used in yum repo files.
+ * `releasever`: String or integer, optional: Used to set the librepo `$releasever` variable, commonly used in yum repo files.

    Example: `releasever: "26"`
+   Example: `releasever: 35`

+   When defined, it is automatically also added to the `variable` map described below.
+Thus, it can be used for substitutions and conditional includes.

  * `automatic-version-prefix` (or `automatic_version_prefix`): String, optional:
    Set the prefix for versions on the commits.
 The idea is that if the previous